unsuthee/SemanticHashingWeakSupervision/README.md

 ```

 ## Custom datasets
-If you are interested in training our models on your custom datasets, you need to ensure that the dataset is in a bag-of-word format.
+If you are interested in training our models on your custom datasets, you need to ensure that the dataset is in a bag-of-words format.
 You also need to generate a k-nearest neighbors file by running:

 To create kNN for a train set:
 ```